-The Leicester Highway Department is the lead municipal agency or department responsible for implementing the IDDE program pursuant to the provisions of the Town of Leicester.
+The Leicester Department of Public Works (DPW) - Highway Division is the lead municipal agency or department responsible for implementing the IDDE program pursuant to the provisions of the Town of Leicester.
 Other agencies or departments with responsibility for aspects of the program include:

-• Board of Selectmen - Administer and implement the provisions of the IDDE bylaw and enforce the bylaw through the Highway Department.
+Board of Selectmen - Administer and implement the provisions of the IDDE bylaw and enforce the bylaw through the DPW - Highway Division.